Resources

 Surf and Sea: Rare Book With Timeless Bodysurfing Content

-Surf and Sea is a rare book about surfing published in 1965 by legendary waterman John M. Kelly Jr. Surf historian Matt Warshaw calls Surf and Sea, “the most intelligent, well-crafted book even written on surfing.”
+Surf and Sea is a rare book about surfing published in 1965 by legendary waterman John M. Kelly Jr. Surf historian Matt Warshaw calls Surf and Sea, “the most intelligent, well-crafted book ever written on surfing.”

 Now a collector’s item, the book includes a chapter of particular interest to me titled “Body, Mat and Belly Board Surfing.”
 Luckily, I was able to access scans of this chapter via San Diego State University’s Special Collections Library.